City-of-Helsinki/mlops-template/README.md

 For your project, create new repo from this template ([see GitHub instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)).
 Commit history will be cleaned and the authors won't have access to your new repository (although sharing your work is encouraged).

-> Note: updates to the template can not be automatically synced to child projects!
+> NOTE: updates to the template can not be automatically synchronized to child projects!

 Checklist for creating the repository:
 1. Use dashes '-' instead of underscores '_' for the repository name.
 This is a nbdev convention.